About Lionheart Jiu Jitsu In Brighton, CO

 We're excited for the opportunity to train with our fellow community members, to build the fellowship of Jiu Jitsu, and to spread the art that we love so much.

-Professor Brett Werner is the Head Jiu Jitsu Instructor for Lionheart Jiu Jitsu.
+Professor Brett Werner is the Head Instructor for Lionheart Jiu Jitsu.

 He started his Jiu Jitsu journey in 2011 at Zingano BJJ Brighton under the watchful eye of Professor Hans Thompson.